1. Everyone is talking about the new law on Czech citizenship for Russians. What happened?

 • Among blue card holders, 31% are Russians.

-Regarding renunciation of Russian citizenship, it is worth to note, according to official sources, the procedure can be carried out remotely through consulates.
+Regarding renunciation of Russian citizenship, it is worth noting that, according to official sources, the procedure can be carried out remotely through consulates.
 However, in practice, complications often arise: requirements and deadlines for submitting applications are not adhered to, and applicants face bureaucratic obstacles.
-As a result, many are forced to travel to Russia in person, significantly complicating the process and increasing both financial and time burdens.
+As a result, many are forced to travel to Russia in person, significantly complicating the process, increasing both financial and time burdens and putting Russian political activists at risk of prosecution.